OpenTranslationBible/open-bible/en-GB/43.John/md/john-15.md

 ## John 15:22

-If I had not come and spoken to them, they would not be guilty of sin; but now they have no excuse for their sin.
+If I had not come and spoken to them, they would not know of their sin; but now they have no excuse for their sin.

 ## John 15:23

-Whoever hates me hates my Father also.
+Whoever hates me detests my Father also.

 ## John 15:24

-If I had not done among them the works which no one else did, they would not be guilty of sin; but now they have seen and hated both me and my Father.
+If I had not done the works which no other man has done among them, they would not know of their sin; but now they have seen they hate both me and my Father.

 ## John 15:25